neillturner/kitchen-ansible/provisioner_options.md

   verifier:
     ruby_bindir: '/usr/bin'
 ```
 where /usr/bin is the location of the ruby command.

-in this example, vagrant will download a box for ubuntu 1204 with no configuration management installed, then install the latest ansible and ansible playbook against a ansible repo from the /repository/ansible_repo directory using the defailt manifest site.yml
+in this example, vagrant will download a box for ubuntu 1204 with no configuration management installed, then install the latest ansible and ansible playbook against a ansible repo from the /repository/ansible_repo directory using the default manifest site.yml

 To override a setting at the suite-level, specify the setting name under the suite's attributes: